The Problem with Traditional Marketing

 Nobody likes being sold to.
 Everyone hates being given brochures at malls, receiving impromptu calls from telemarketers, and not being able to skip video advertisements on YouTube.

 “We’re not like most brands”

 Brands that resign to the familiar comfort of traditional marketing will eventually fade into the background and be forgotten.
 So if people are used to seeing thousands of advertisements on a daily basis, what are the chances a single brand will stand out?

 Peep Laja, the founder of the marketing training program CXL Institute, notes that many companies fall into the trap of ‘sameness’, making their brands indistinguishable from others.

-‘Sameness’ is the combined effect of multiple brands being too similar in their product or service offers, and indistinct in their branding and communication, and end up saying the exact same things.
+‘Sameness’ is the combined effect of multiple brands being too similar in their product or service offers, indistinct in their branding and communication, and ending up saying the exact same things.